The next Giant Nut could be yours!

 NOTE: We are accepting applications for the 2023 season (World Championship VIII).
 If your application was declined for the 2022 season, please try again for the 2023 season.
 Bot builders wishing to apply for the 2023 season should endeavor to submit their applications by June, 2023 (official deadline TBD).

 Start your BattleBots application now!

-Apply for BattleBots at registration.battlebots.com
+Apply for BattleBots book.battlebots.com

 You will be taken offsite to our application portal